tdwg/website/conferences/2024/oral-presentations/index.md

 - Please have at least a solid draft of your presentation uploaded to Google Drive by **19 August** so that it may be tested by the local team.
   - Watch for the latest date you can modify your file
   - See important instructions for [updating your file](#tip-update-file) without destroying the link or the file name
-- Upload final version of slides (as PPTX, PDF, or ODP; _not Google Slides_) and pre-recorded videos (using .mp4 format) to your presentation's Session folder on Google Drive
+- Upload final version of slides (as PPTX, PDF, or ODP; **_not Google Slides_**) and pre-recorded videos (using .mp4 format) to your presentation's Session folder on Google Drive
 - Link to upload site will be sent in separate email (do not lose; do not distribute)
 - Slide and video format is widescreen (16:9)
 - Do not include material (particularly images) under copyright that is not yours to share.
 Provide attribution for all images including content belonging to the authors.
+  - **Updated version of PowerPoint template uploaded 17 Aug** (includes credit for conference logo; existing presentations using an earlier version of the template can copy the text block and paste it into their presentations)
 - Presentations
   - Symposium, democamp, and contributed oral talks are 10 minutes in length + time for questions/change to next speaker (15 min total)
   - Lightning talks are 5 minutes total and limited in slide number